fkbeys/BLOGME/README.md

  ![Image of 2](https://github.com/fkbeys/BLOGME/blob/master/BLOGGER_FETHULLAHKAYA/IMG/2.png?raw=true)

 HOW TO USE THE BLOGGER APP

 The database designed as Microsoft Sql Server.
 The table creation scripts are below.
 But before please create a database named as BLOGME
+The Entity Framework will create the Database if you run the Update-Database in console .
+Otherview, the database designed as below
  ![Image of 3](https://github.com/fkbeys/BLOGME/blob/master/BLOGGER_FETHULLAHKAYA/IMG/3.png?raw=true)